camilatigre/basilio/README.md

-# Basílio - AI Assistant
+# 🧠 Basílio – Your Smart Personal Assistant

-A personal project that uses conversational AI to help with daily tasks, reminders, and smart home control.
-It combines natural language understanding with simple automations to make life easier.
-Built with a modular and extensible architecture.
+**Basílio** is a personal assistant built with LLMs, vector memory, and a modular architecture for daily automation and planning.

+## Project Structure

+- `app/` – Frontend interface (React + Vite)
+- `api/` – Lightweight backend that exposes flow-based APIs
+- `agents/` – Exported Langflow agent flows (`.json`)
+- `langflow-dev/` – Local-only workspace for Langflow development (not deployed or versioned)

+---

+**Created by Tigre.**